At Femme Cyclist, we’ve taken polls of our community several times on favorite mountain bike shorts. Shredly always comes out the winner.

 If you do have a straighter, narrower body, or if you simply prefer a traditional zippered waist closure, then the All Time Shredly shorts will work well for you.
 This waist closes via (very fashionable) snaps, a zipper, and internal waist adjustment.
 You can cinch up the waist (or let it out) via buttons and stretchy nylon.
 If you have kids, this is a lot like the waist adjusters in kids pants.

 Short Or Long: Pick Your Poison

-Both the CURVY and original shorts are offered in a traditional short length and a LONG version.
+Both the Limitless and All Time shorts are offered in a traditional mid-length, short length, and a LONG version.
 The regular short falls just above the knee and the long falls just below the knee.
-The inseam length varies by size (i.e. gets longer in larger sizes).
+The short shorts are either 5″ (traditional zippered/snap waist) or 7″ (curvy waist).

 The regular short is already pretty long (it’s not a short short like the Club Ride Eden), but the LONG provides even more protection.
 It’s a good choice for using with knee pads for downhill days or for colder fall/spring riding.

 The Shredly 5″ or 7″ shorter shorts are fantastic for ladies who don’t want to mess up their tan lines, or who simply like a shorter short.